-Mexican beauty Camilla hopes to rise above her station by marrying a wealthy American.
-That is complicated by meeting Arturo Bandini, a first-generation Italian hoping to land a writing career and a blue-eyed blonde on his arm.
+Mexican beauty Camilla Lopez (Salma Hayek) hopes to rise above her station by marrying a wealthy American.
+That is complicated by meeting Arturo Bandini (Colin Farrell), a first-generation Italian hoping to land a writing career and a blue-eyed blonde on his arm.

-Los Angeles, California in the early 1930's: racism, poverty, and disease color the Bunker Hill neighborhood where Arturo Bandini, a lover of men and beasts alike, has arrived from Colorado to write the great Los Angeles novel.
-After six months and down to his last nickel, he orders a cup of coffee, served by Camilla Lopez, beautiful, self-possessed, and Mexican.
+Los Angeles, California in the early 1930s: racism, poverty, and disease color the Bunker Hill neighborhood where Arturo Bandini (Colin Farrell), a lover of men and beasts alike, has arrived from Colorado to write the great Los Angeles novel.
+After six months and down to his last nickel, he orders a cup of coffee, served by Camilla Lopez (Salma Hayek), beautiful, self-possessed, and Mexican.
 Arturo gets advice, encouragement, and an occasional check from H.L.
-Mencken, so he keeps writing and he keeps seeing Camilla.
+Mencken (Richard Schickel), so he keeps writing and he keeps seeing Camilla.
 But, he's mean to her for no apparent reason, so the relationship sputters.
 A housekeeper from back East suggests a way out of his jealously and fears.
 "Camilla Bandini": is it in the cards?Written by

 19 of 24 people found this review helpful.

 Was this review helpful to you?